Obscuretone/obscuretone.github.io/public/posts/en/eventually_consistent.md

 An index is useful.
 It helps find candidates quickly.
 It supports filtering, ranking, and rough matching.
 But an index is not the source record.
 It does not contain the full context of the team, the technical debt, the political constraints, the production risks, or the actual reason the role exists.

-This is why candidate conversations can feel surreal.

-The recruiter is asking about terms.

-The candidate is trying to describe work.

-Those are different protocols.
+Candidate conversations can therefore feel surreal: the recruiter asks about terms while the candidate tries to describe work, and those are different protocols.

 If the right acronym appears, the conversation moves forward.
 If the candidate has equivalent experience under different names, the system may fail to join the records.

-The candidate did the work.

-The index did not know how to find it.
+The candidate may have done the work even when the index does not know how to find it.

 ## Candidates Write To A Queue With No Ack